 4. Kesar Jalebi

 Parathas are morning breakfast snacks.
-It is a favourite meal for North Indian.
+It is a favourite meal for North Indians.
 Agra’s paratha is quite different from other north Indian parathas.
-It’s a pan-fried, flatbread prepared from wheat with different stuffing from grated potatoes, cauliflower, carrots, radish along with mesmerising spices.
+It’s a pan-fried, flatbread prepared from wheat with different stuffing from grated potatoes, cauliflower, carrots, and radish along with mesmerising spices.
 It is the ultimate breakfast dish.
 The most famous shop for parathas is Rambabu paratha.
 I had the paratha from Rambabu, and they were so delicious.

 6. Tandoori Chicken

 Tandoori Chicken is one of the most famous street foods in Agra.
 It is a juicy tangy flavoured creamy chicken.
 The origin of chicken tandoori was Punjab.
-The chicken marinated with authentic North Indian spices & yoghurt.
+The chicken is marinated with authentic North Indian spices & yoghurt.
 Then, it is grilled in an oven type clay base, tandoor.
 The tandoor gives it a smokey flavour, which makes it authentic.
 It is roasted to a golden brown.
 It is served with green mint chutney.
 Tandoori Chicken is basically a treasure for non-vegetarians.

 7. Paneer Tikka

 Agra’s paneer tikka is famous among vegetarians.
 Thanks to Persian for bringing this famous starter to India.
 The paneer is marinated with spices & cream.
 Then it is grilled in tandoor.
 It’s a delight to taste.
 The tandoor adds a smoky flavour to the tikka’s Paneer which tastes great.
-Tikka serves as an excellent starter in wedding functions & other occasions.
+Tikka serves as an excellent starter for wedding functions & other occasions.
 It is served with green mint chutney, which enhances the taste two times.